This post contains affiliate links.

 - Flavor Base: We’ll lay down a solid foundation by sautéing sliced onion and minced garlic.

-- Tomato Paste: Continue with 2 tablespoons of tomato paste, which adds tons of savory flavor.
+- Tomato Paste: Continue with tomato paste, which adds tons of savory flavor.

-- Broth: 4 cups of vegetable broth will make up the base of the soup.
+- Broth: Vegetable broth will make up the base of the soup.

-- Seasonings: For flavor, add 1 tablespoon of smoked paprika, ½ teaspoon of caraway seeds, and ½ teaspoon of salt.
+- Seasonings: For flavor, mix in smoked paprika, caraway seeds, and salt.

 How to make sauerkraut soup